Jean-Christoffer/2023-10-15_JS2_CA_Ana-Cascante-Jean-Christoffer-Dahl_Repo/README.md

 # Description of the project

 This project simulates a social media platform.
 The project has a log in, where users with mail adress from @noroff.no or @stud.noroff.no can register a profile.
 Users can choose an avatar picture and a profile picture.
 After succesfully registering a new user it is possible to navegate to profile and feed page.

-In the profile page you can see the posts created by the owner of the profile and you can also choose to see the posts from the other users that you are following.
-On the feed page, you can see all the posts, and filter by dato or search a post by author, title or content.
+On the profile page you can see the posts created by you of the profile, you can also choose to see the posts from the other users that you are following, and you can see the profile of the people you follow.

+On the feed page, you can see all the posts, and filter by dato or search a post.
 There is also the possibility to create posts, update posts, delete posts, like posts and comment on posts.

+When working in a team is important to make a plan and share the work.
+At the beginning we wrote down the amount of work need to do to finish the project, making the task as specific as possible and making many small issues to work with.
+This makes it easier to start a issue and finish it fast and go the next issue.
+We also made a check list with all the steps needed to finish the project, the mark criteria that we need to have in the project and the reviews to make to the project at the end.